omarreis/vsop2013/Documents/README.md

-# Planet fun files to deploy
+# PlanetFun files to deploy
 In order to run PlanetFun, you must deploy the following files twith the program:

 Note: previous version (up to 1.1) used the textures loaded in the form's FMX file, which was very large.